lucien-n/Survival-Plus/README.md

 # SurvivalPlus
-SurvivalPlus is a plugin for my minecraft server
+SurvivalPlus is a plugin for my a minecraft server